goblimey/ntripcaster/README.md

 which is a cost,
 but most people find that the benefits of using docker far outweigh this.
 In particular,
-you need to understand how to use a UNIX command windows.
+you need to understand how to use a UNIX command window.
 You can learn the basics of that using my
 [dockerised learn package](https://github.com/goblimey/learn-unix).